-- production contracts - combined exploration and production contracts
+- Production contracts - Exploration and production contracts

-The exploration period under combined exploration and production contracts can be up to six years.
+The exploration period under exploration and production contracts can be up to six years.
 For offshore oil deposits and deposits with a complex structure, this term may be up to nine years.

 In the event that natural resources are discovered, the exploration period may be extended for an additional three years (six years for offshore oil deposits and deposits with complex structures) to assess their commercial value.